Team-on/works/2_prj/[C#] FileLocker/README.md

 ﻿# FileLocker
- Блокує вибрані користувачем файли.
+ Lock files from read and write.

-## Фичи:
+## Features:
- * Блокування вибраних файлів. Маніпуляція ними
+ * Lock selected files.
+Manipulate with them
- * Заборона *Диспечеру задач* знімати програму
+ * Forbid *Task manager* to close app
- * Запуск програми в 1 екземплярі
+ * Launch app only in 1 instance
- * Додавання програми в автозапуск
+ * Add app to autolaunch

-## Зроблено на
+## Made with:
  * С#
  * Windows Forms
  * WinAPI